Gerard Trignac - prints and biography

 Trignac studied at the École des Beaux-Arts in Bordeaux, where he developed both a mastery of classical drawing and a profound respect for traditional etching.
 Each of his works begins with a carefully rendered sketch before being fully realized on the copper plate, a process that can take months to complete.
 His technical precision, combined with his imaginative scope, has made him one of the leading printmakers of his generation.

 His etchings often depict vast, labyrinthine structures: staircases that lead nowhere, bridges suspended in silence, towers that rise without end.
-These monumental spaces are rendered in delicate black and white tones, evoking solitude and mystery.
-While influenced by artists such as Piranesi and Giorgio de Chirico, Trignac’s vision is wholly his own—his compositions rarely correspond to real places, instead conjuring invented architectures that feel both timeless and futuristic.
+These monumental spaces are rendered in delicate black-and-white tones, evoking solitude and mystery.
+While influenced by artists such as Piranesi and Giorgio de Chirico, Trignac’s vision also resonates with contemporary printmakers including Erik Desmazières and François Houtin, whose work similarly explores architecture as a space of imagination rather than documentation.

 What sets his work apart is not only its technical finesse but also its atmosphere.
 The absence of human presence amplifies the silence of his cities, leaving viewers to wander their deserted streets and contemplate their enigmatic forms.
 In this way, his prints function as meditations on time, memory, and the uncanny.